zlash/glsl-optimizer/README.md

+Modified fork that tries to minimize output.
+Tries.

 GLSL optimizer
 ==============

 A C++ library that takes GLSL shaders, does some GPU-independent optimizations on them and outputs GLSL or Metal source back.
 Optimizations are function inlining, dead code removal, copy propagation,